intellivoid/Socialvoid-Standard-Documentation/Specifications/CdnServer.md

 content to the network and download content from the network.
 Limitations are configured by the network and can be obtained from the network.

+!!! **The CDN Server endpoint is not the same as the RPC Server endpoint, your client must be configured to know where the CDN endpoint is** !!!

 ## HTTP API

 The CDN operates using a simple HTTP RESTful API, it accepts both `POST`